 The Transport Regulator is the role that receives all mandatory reporting (and checks if reporting has been carried out) in order to ensure that all transport services are completed according to existing rules and regulations.

 It should be noted that a person or organization may take on different roles.
-For example, a freight forwarder is, on the one hand, a Transport Service Provider when communicating with clients (Transport Users).
-On the other hand, the freight forwarder is a Transport User when acquiring services from subcontractors to ensure that a transport service is carried out between an origin and a destination.
+For example, a freight forwarder is, on the one hand, a Transport Service Provider when its client is a Transport User.
+On the other hand, the freight forwarder is a Transport User when it acquires services from subcontractors to ensure that a transport service is carried out between origin and a destination.
+In so doing the freight forwarder can operate as agent, thus arranging a contractual relationship between the carrier and the shipper, or as principal, thus organizing the transportation chain by concluding contracts in its own name on behalf of the shipper(s).

 The Intermodal Freight Management process takes place in three main stages: